fratrung/ICS_Cyber_Range/README.md

 - **Issuer Node**: Generates Verifiable Credential in JWT format and distributes them across the network.
 - **HMI (Human-Machine Interface)**: The interface for monitoring and controlling the PLC.
 - **PLC (Programmable Logic Controller)**: Simulated using OpenPLC to control industrial processes.
-- **Proxies**: Each device in the network (HMI and PLC) has its own proxy to manage secure communication.
-The proxies are peers of the
+- **Proxies**: Each device in the network (HMI and PLC) is assigned its own proxy to handle secure communication.
+The proxies operate as peers within the DHT network.
+However, their identification within the network is managed through did:iiot
-   DHT network.
-Each Proxies are identified by a did:iiot.
 - **Attacker**: A simulated attacker to test the security of the system.
 - **DHT**: Used for storing DID Document of the proxies.